LakinduK/flutter_sample/README.md

-# new_one
+# Random word List

-A new Flutter project.
+A Flutter sample project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter to get an idea about flutter project.

 A few resources to get you started if this is your first Flutter project: